wontonst/bootsygen/README.md

-Bootsygen is a simple application design documentatino framework that uses the Bootstrap front-end framework to display content.
+Bootsygen is a simple application design documentation framework that uses the Bootstrap front-end framework to display content.

 #Steps: